meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 1. **Portfolio view**:
    Display current and past holdings of all their Canton Network assets together with the total supply of the assets as reported by their registries.
-2. **Free of Payment (FOP) Transfers**:
+2. **Direct Peer-to-Peer / Free of Payment (FOP) Transfers**:
-   Initiate bilateral, free-of-payment transfers of their holdings; and monitor their progress.
+   Initiate direct peer-to-peer transfers of their holdings and monitor their progress.
+   Note that these kind of transfers are also known as free of payment (FOP) transfers in TradFi.
 3. **Delivery versus Payment (DVP) Transfers**:
    Review, approve and reject asset transfers requested by apps to atomically settle on-ledger DVP obligations.